RobPavey/wikitree-sourcer/docs/dev_notes/run_debug_unit_tests.md

 To run one specific test case in the debugger you use the launch.json file to pass the parameters to the run_test script.

-Look in the .vscode folder at the roo of your project and see if there is a launch.json file there.
+Look in the .vscode folder in the root folder of your project and see if there is a launch.json file there.
 If not create one.
 Either way set the contents to:

 ```
 {